-- 1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 51.9 ha of land north of the A180 near Great Coates, Grimsby.
-The survey was carried out during August 1996. - 2.
-The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) Land Use Planning Unit, Northallerton in connection with a proposed employment site near Grimsby.
-The far west of the site had been subject to a reconnaissance survey in 1993, which found the land in this area to fall in Subgrade 3b. - 3.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 55 ha of land at Aberford Road, Parlington, Leeds.
+The survey was carried out during August and September 1996. - 2.
+The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) Land Use Planning Unit, Northallerton in connection with an application to construct an International Cricket Stadium.
+This survey supersedes a previous reconnaissance ALC survey on this land conducted in 1994 (ref 18/94) for the Leeds UDP. - 3.
 The work was conducted by members of the Resource Planning Team in the Leeds Statutory Group in ADAS.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
 A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of survey all of the agricultural land on the site was under winter wheat.
+At the time of survey most of the land on the site was in arable use and had just been harvested for peas and wheat.